open-telemetry/semantic-conventions/docs/messaging/rabbitmq.md

 ### Destination name

-n RabbitMQ, the destination is defined by an *exchange*, a *routing key* and for consumers, a *queue*.
+In RabbitMQ, the destination is defined by an *exchange*, a *routing key* and for consumers, a *queue*.

-`messaging.destination.name` MUST be set to:
+`messaging.destination.name` SHOULD be set to:

 #### Producers

 - `{exchange}:{routing key}` when both values are present and non-empty.
 If any has an empty value (e.g., the default exchange is used) it SHOULD be omitted.
-- Otherwise: `amq.default`
+- Otherwise: `amq.default` when the default exchange is used and no routing key is provided

 #### Consumers